caemar/mas-install-letsencrypt/README.md

 All steps must be executed in both Namespaces mas-_instance_-core and mas-_instance_-manage except for the cluster resource ClusterIssuer.

-The scripts following creates the required ClusterIssuer, NetworkPolicy and Certificate.
+The scripts creates the required ClusterIssuer, NetworkPolicy and Certificate.
 Provide the target Namespace name mas-_instance_-core and mas-_instance_-manage to the scripts.

 ```
 ./crt_mas_core.sh mas-dev-core